vpbgkt/NexPrepAI/docs/mnt/data/DOCUMENTATION_UPDATE_SUMMARY.md

 # 📋 Documentation Update Summary

 **Date**: May 29, 2025
-**Scope**: Complete documentation refresh for NexPrep platform
+**Scope**: Complete documentation refresh for NexPrepAI platform
 **Status**: ✅ Completed

 ---

 ## 📈 Update Overview

-The NexPrep documentation has been comprehensively updated to reflect the current state of the platform and provide thorough guidance for all user types.
+The NexPrepAI documentation has been comprehensively updated to reflect the current state of the platform and provide thorough guidance for all user types.
 This update ensures all documentation is accurate, current, and professionally structured.

 ---